melROLL/EPF_API_TP/README.md

   - Flask outperforms Django and FastAPI.

-  - FastAPI is renowned for its increased speed and performance compared with Django and Flask. : Right Answer
+  - FastAPI is renowned for its increased speed and performance compared with Django and Flask. : Right Answer  :white_check_mark:

   - Django, Flask and FastAPI have equivalent performance.